Benchmarking Gaia DR3 Apsis with the Hyades and Pleiades open clusters

 \subsection{Age and FLAME}

 The Apsis FLAME module is tuned using supervised learning \citep{Rybizki2020} based on templates, which include a model of the Milky Way.
-Stars get assigned a population identification (popID) derived from the age bins defined by \citet{Robin2003} for the different Galactic populations, i.e.\ thin disk (popID 0 to 6), thick disk (popID 7), halo (popID 8), plus additional popIDs for bulge stars, stars belonging to the Magellanic Clouds, or to open clusters.
-The apparent age-colour relation in Fig.\ \ref{fig:HyaAge} suggests that the Apsis age inference is dominated by the model of the underlying Galactic population.
-FLAME seems to assign stars a popID, and hence an "age" primarily based on their effective temperature.
+Stars get assigned a population identification (popID) derived from the age bins defined by \citet{Robin2003} for the different Galactic populations, namely\ thin disc (popID 0 to 6), thick disc (popID 7), halo (popID 8), plus additional popIDs for bulge stars and stars belonging to the Magellanic Clouds or to open clusters.
+The apparent age--colour relation in Fig.\ \ref{fig:HyaAge} suggests that the Apsis age inference is dominated by the model of the underlying Galactic population.
+FLAME seems to assign stars a popID, and hence an `age' primarily based on their effective temperature.

-FLAME uses a solar [M/H] prior \citep{Creevey2022}, which should not be a major limitation towards its applicability to the near-solar [M/H] of the Hyades ([M/H] = 0.18$\pm$0.03) and Pleiades ([M/H] = 0.07$\pm$0.03) open clusters.

-Of note is a potential mismatch between different stellar evolutionary models employed by GSP-Phot, which provides inputs to FLAME, and FLAME itself.
-According to \citet{Creevey2022} GSP-Phot employs PARSEC 1.2S Colibri S37 models \citep{Tang2014,Chen2015,Pastorelli2020}, i.e\ the same set of models we use for the determination of the stellar parameters of the single stars in the Hyades \citep{Brandner2023b} and Pleiades.
-FLAME itself, though, employs Bag of Stellar Tracks and Isochrones \citep[BaSTI,][]{Hidalgo2018}.
+FLAME uses a solar [M/H] prior \citep{Creevey2022}, which should not be a major limitation to its applicability to the near-solar [M/H] of the Hyades ([M/H] = 0.18$\pm$0.03) and Pleiades ([M/H] = 0.07$\pm$0.03) open clusters.
+We note a potential mismatch between different stellar evolutionary models employed by GSP-Phot ---which provides inputs to FLAME--- and FLAME itself.
+According to \citet{Creevey2022}, GSP-Phot employs PARSEC 1.2S Colibri S37 models \citep{Tang2014,Chen2015,Pastorelli2020}, which is\ the same set of models we use for the determination of the stellar parameters of the single stars in the Hyades \citep{Brandner2023b} and Pleiades.
+However, FLAME itself employs Bag of Stellar Tracks and Isochrones \citep[BaSTI,][]{Hidalgo2018}.
 Figure 12 in \citet{Hidalgo2018} highlights the close match of BaSTI and MIST isochrones \citep{Choi2016}, and the mismatch between BaSTI and PARSEC isochrones for young late-type stars of approximately solar abundance.

-As discussed in \citet{Brandner2023a}, MIST models tend to systematically predict fainter absolute magnitudes G$_{\rm abs}$, respectively predict bluer BP-RP colours for bona fide single stars in the Hyades with T$_{\rm eff} \le 4700$\,K than is actually observed by Gaia DR3.
-PARSEC isochrones provide a considerably better fit to the observed single star sequence \citep{Brandner2023b}.
+As discussed by \citet{Brandner2023a}, MIST models tend to systematically predict fainter absolute magnitudes G$_{\rm abs}$ and bluer BP-RP colours for bona fide single stars in the Hyades with T$_{\rm eff} \le 4700$\,K compared to those observed by Gaia DR3.
+PARSEC isochrones provide a considerably better fit to the observed single-star sequence \citep{Brandner2023b}.

 A further limitation of Gaia DR3 FLAME is the apparent lower age limit of 200\,Myr.
 This precludes a proper age dating of Pleiades members.
 In summary, individual FLAME age estimates seem of very limited informative power.